-Sports arenas are typically enclosed high-bay long-span centers buildings that can accommodate a wide variety of sports functions.
-They also require a complex energy system design to provide power, light, complete environmental control, fire/life safety, water, telephone systems and communication lines to the main arena area and to individual ancillary spaces.
+Sports arenas are typically enclosed, high-bay, long-span buildings that can accommodate a wide variety of sports functions.
+They subsequently require a complex energy system designed to provide power, light, complete environmental control, fire/life safety, water, telephone systems, and communication lines to the main arena as well as individual, ancillary spaces.
 All systems must be highly flexible, since the building income is dependent on the time it takes to change from one function to the next.
-These functions can vary widely from basketball, ice hockey, ice shows, boxing, track and field events, circuses, rock concerts, and even huge banquets, beauty pageants and special exhibitions.
+These functions can vary widely; from basketball, ice hockey, ice shows, boxing, track and field events, circuses, rock concerts, and huge banquets, beauty pageants, and special exhibitions.

-Stadiums are typically not enclosed, except for the press suites, sponsor suites, and enclosed restaurant and lounge areas overlooking the arena, and an enclosed grandstand at some racetracks.
-Where windows are involved, these can pose window fogging problems during winter operation.
+Stadiums are typically not enclosed, except for the press boxes, sponsor boxes, any enclosed restaurant and/or lounge areas overlooking the arena, and, at some racetracks, an enclosed grandstand.
+If windows are involved, these can pose fogging problems during cold-weather operation.

-Domed stadiums pose a different problem, particularly where the design has air pressure supporting all or part of the dome.
-Some designs trap stratified air within the dome, and include pre-conditioning the air for 24 hours before and 4 hours after an event to develop a heat sink.
+Domed stadiums have a different problem, particularly where the design has air pressure supporting all or part of the dome.
+Some designs trap stratified air within the dome and include a requirement for pre-conditioning the air for 24 hours before and 4 hours after an event in order to develop a heat sink.
 Dampered exhaust fans can exhaust heated air and offset roof conductive heat gain.

-For example, the cable-supported Georgia Dome operates as a football stadium for part of the year and the rest for other sports, events, and as floor exhibit space.
-As a concert and entertainment center, it seats up to 80,000 people with facilities for large-screen video, fiber-optic cabling, and global transmission of voice, data and video.
-The air-side is designed to cool only the lower 15 feet of volume above the seating areas and playing field, not the entire spectator bowl.
+For example, the cable-supported Georgia Dome operates as a football stadium for part of the year and for the rest of the year, it hosts other sports, events, and floor exhibitions.
+As a concert and entertainment center, it seats up to 80,000 people and includes facilities for large-screen video, fiber-optic cabling, and global transmission of voice, data, and video.
+The air-side is designed to cool only the 15 feet of air immediately above the seating areas and playing field, not the entire spectator bowl.
 An efficient air cleaning and filtering system reduces the amount of outdoor air that must be cooled or heated.
-(Ref: HPAC January 1993 p.
-92-100)
+[Ref: HPAC January 1993 p.
+92-100]

-Arenas and stadiums also include other indoor facilities including a variety of restaurants, food courts, club house, concession stands, bars, sports stores, visiting team lockers and clubhouse, training rooms, service tunnels, parking garages, administration building or offices, TV and radio broadcasting studios.
+Arenas and stadiums also include other indoor facilities like restaurants, food courts, club houses, concession stands, bars, sports stores, visiting team locker rooms, training rooms, service tunnels, parking garages, administration buildings or offices, and TV and radio broadcasting studios.
 Occupancy can range from 15 to 30 people up to thousands.
-In some cases, exhibit halls and auditoriums are included in the center.
+In some cases, exhibit halls and auditoriums are also included in the center.

 HVAC system flexibility is obviously key.
-High volume ventilation systems may be satisfactory.
-Multiple speed fans are often considered, but the performance of air diffusers and the cooling system at low fan speed must be factored into the design.
+High volume ventilation systems may be satisfactory; however, multiple speed fans are often considered, but the performance of air diffusers and the cooling system at low fan speed must be factored into the design.

 Seating and lighting for the full range of functions are the most important load considerations.
 Boxing has the least seating and arena area, and a high latent load.
-The large ice surface with hockey events sizably reduces the sensible and latent load, and poses potentially difficult problems of fog and condensation on interior surfaces.
+The large ice surface required for hockey events sizably reduces the sensible and latent load, but poses potentially difficult problems of fog and condensation on interior surfaces.
 The sensible lighting load in the arena area improves the sensible heat ratio.

-Open stadiums can have radiant heating coils in the seating area floor slabs and may also use infrared radiant heating panels above the seating areas.
-Enclosed grandstands require careful design consideration due to variations in the solar, convective, people and lighting loads and the fact that they may operate for both day and night events.
-They may require double-glazing, radiant perimeter heating, and dehumidified air movement across the glass to avoid fogging.
+Open stadiums can have radiant heating coils in the seating area floor slabs and may also use infrared, radiant heating panels above the seating areas.
+Enclosed grandstands require careful design consideration due to variations in the solar, convective, people, and lighting loads and the fact that the arena may operate for both day and night events.
+They may require double-glazing, radiant perimeter heating, and dehumidified air movement across the glass in order to avoid fogging.

 Air-supported structures require continuous fan operation to keep them inflated.
 The insulating characteristics of the roof must be good enough to prevent condensation at the lowest expected ambient temperatures.
 Heating and cooling may be combined with the inflation system in these designs.

-Locker rooms should be very well ventilated; not less than 2 to 3 cfm per sq ft.
-To reduce the use of outdoor air, excess air from the main arena may be introduced, however some reheat or recooling may be needed to maintain locker room temperature from being too hot or cold.
+Locker rooms should be very well ventilated; not less than 2 to 3 cfm per square foot.
+To reduce the use of outdoor air, excess air from the main arena may be introduced; however, some reheat or recooling may be needed to maintain locker room temperature and keep it from being too hot or cold.
 To maintain air balance, locker rooms should have separate supply and exhaust systems.

 The concourse areas and their concession stands are heavily populated during entrance, intermission, and exit times.
-Considerable ventilation is needed to offset the many odors and heavy smoking that are prevalent.
+Considerable ventilation is needed to offset the many odors that are prevalent.

-Ticket offices, office and restaurant spaces operate at higher and differing hours from the main arena and should be supplied by separate systems such as individual air-handlers, roof-top units or from a VAV system.
+Box offices, office, and restaurant spaces operate at higher and differing hours from the main arena and should be supplied by separate systems like individual air-handlers, roof-top units, or a VAV system.

 Other opportunities include: